• Home

 • Label the bundle of receipts with the category name and the overall total.

 Organizing your receipts this way will save you time in the long run since you’ve already figured out the various expense totals.
 This information is now readily available for use by either your bookkeeping or accountant staff.
-Determining these sums can even save you some money since you won’t have to pay anyone else to sort through the stacks of receipts that you’ve saved and tally them up.

 Related > Surviving Your First Year of Your New Truck Driving Career